What is Eczema?

 Eczema is a common dry skin condition that can be itchy and result in a scaly rash.
 The skin can tear if it is scratched, which can lead to further problems such as infection.
 Those who suffer with it develop dry patches as their skin does not produce enough natural oils to protect the outer layers.
 This means skin breaks down more easily which is why it becomes cracked or inflamed.

 Atopic eczema is not contagious, so it cannot be passed on.
 Instead, eczema is usually inherited from family members.
 It tends to appear sporadically for most sufferers.
 It is a very common skin condition, with 20% of children and 8% of adults in the UK suffering from it.
+Studies undertaken found such links between Atopic eczema and genetics.

 The severity of this condition can vary from person to person; some people may only have small areas of dry skin that itches occasionally, while others may have widespread skin inflammation that itches constantly.